Becoming a Dogs On Call Team

 Individuals who wish to volunteer must complete the adult volunteer process for VCU Medical Center.
 Please follow this link to begin, and for more information please contact the Volunteer Office at (804) 828-0922.

 Upon completion of the dog and human requirements for Dogs On Call, at least two shadowings will take place with a senior DOC team at VCU Medical Center: at least one without your dog (handler only), and at least one with your dog (full team).
+Of note, you cannot bring your dog onto VCU Health premises until the second shadowing phase.
 These shadowings are an opportunity to familiarize you with the policies, procedures, and experience of navigating the VCU Medical Center.
 We want you and your dog to feel comfortable in our environment.
 Please contact Volunteer Coordinator, Rebecca Holloway, at Rebecca.Holloway@vcuhealth.org to schedule these shadowings after you have completed the VCU Medical Center volunteer requirements.

 If you have questions about the policies and procedures for becoming a Dogs On Call team please contact Volunteer Coordinator, Rebecca Holloway, at Rebecca.Holloway@vcuhealth.org.